 In college, I explored the sports business world.
 Throughout my time I attended industry conferences, working the Masters Tournament at Augusta National, and interned at FOX Sports headquarters in Los Angeles, where I got a behind-the-scenes look at how live sports are scheduled and produced.

-In the spring of 2023, I realized most modern basketball coverage leaves a lot to be desired.
+In the spring of 2023, I realized a majority of modern basketball coverage leaves a lot to be desired.
 Hot takes are fun, and big-picture legacy debates always draw attention, but we don’t get beneath the hood enough.
-I wanted a space where I could blend traditional NBA talk with a sharper focus on film study and analytics.
+I wanted a space where I could blend traditional NBA discourse with a sharper focus on film study and analytics.

 That’s where the idea for The Fast Break Forum was born.
-I officially launched the page in the fall of 2023 but quickly realized I needed to get better as a writer.
+I officially launched the page in the fall of 2023, but quickly realized I needed to get better as a writer.
 So I took a step back and spent the next year taking journalism classes.
-Fast-forward to the fall of 2024, and I’m back, ready to cover the NBA from every angle: film, analytics, trends, storylines, betting angles.
+Fast-forward to the fall of 2024 and I was ready, ready to cover the NBA from every angle: film, analytics, trends, storylines, betting angles.

 If you love thoughtful basketball conversation, I hope you’ll stick around.
 Welcome to The Fast Break Forum!